pollyhall40/GSA-Acquisition-FAR-Buying-Guides/00-How You Can Participate.md

 - The owner can review, comment, and either approve or reject your changes.

-# When to Use Each
-**Forking:**

-- When you want to experiment, test, or modify code without affecting the original.

-- When you don’t have write access to the original repo.

-- When you want your own copy for independent development.

-**Pull Request:**

-- When you want to submit improvements, fixes, or new features to the original project.

-- When you want your changes to be reviewed and merged.

-- For collaborative development.

 **_You don't always have to fork, but you always have to submit a pull request_**